avvo/delsolr/README.txt

 DelSolr is a light weight ruby wrapper for solr.
 It's intention is to expose the full power of solr queries while keeping the interface as ruby-esque as possible.

+== Installation

+Can be installed as a gem which is hosted on http://gemcutter.org

+    gem install delsolr

+or as a plugin...

+    ruby script/plugin install git://github.com/avvo/delsolr.git

 == PROBLEMS:

 * Not threadsafe yet